nur-zaman/better-usis/README.md

 *This project is a work in progress.*

 ### Disclaimer
 This project is not affiliated with BRAC University.
 It is a personal project, that I'm doing to give back to my university and my juniors.
+Please Read the [Terms of Service](TOS.md)